-Even as he turned, the vine-screened entrance through which we had come, through which we had thought lay safety, streamed other armored men.
-We were outflanked.
+Even as he turned, the vine-screened entrance through which we had come,

 "To the fissure!" shouted Ventnor.
-Drake heard, for he changed his course to the crevice at whose mouth Ruth had said the--Little Things--had lain.
+Drake heard, for he changed his course to the crevice at whose mouth Ruth had said the-Little Things-had lain.

 After him streaked Chiu-Ming, urging on the pony.
 Shouting out of the tunnel, down over the lip of the bowl, leaped the soldiers.
 We dropped upon our knees, sent shot after shot into them.
 They fell back, hesitated.
 We sprang up, sped on.